kek7777/Business_analysis/README.md

 * task1.ipybn (for solution TASK 1.
 Time series analysis and forecasting)
 * task2.ipybn (for solution TASK 2.
 Binary classification)
 * task3.ipybn (for solution TASK 3.
 Analysis of subscriber tariff plans)
-* data (csv-files for analytic)
+* 'data' (csv-files for analytic)
-* presentation (presentations with task results are located here)
+* 'presentation' (presentations with task results are located here)
-* result (vectors of forecasting and saved Xgbmodel are located here)
+* 'result' (vectors of forecasting and saved Xgbmodel are located here)

 ### Installation